M7edshin/android-quadratic-equation-solver-app/README.md

-Quadratic equation solver for who are looking for a quick answer to any values of a Quadratic equation.
+## Quadratic equation solver

+Entering the coefficients for the Ax2 + Bx + C = 0 equation and Quadratic Equation will output the solutions (if they are not imaginary).

+### Features

 * Solve the equation gives you ( One solution or two solution ) but doesn't support complex answers
 * Simple and easy to use
-* Round the numbers
+* Round the results to two decimal points

 ### Google Store:
 https://play.google.com/store/apps/details?id=shahin.simplequadraticsolver